ToufiqurRahmanTamkin/ToufiqurRahmanTamkin/README.md

 ### 📖 About me

-I am a full-stack javascript developer and a competitive programmer with a tremendous amount of interest in programming.
-I am working on the MERN stack.
+A full-stack javascript developer and a competitive programmer with a tremendous amount of interest in programming.
+Currently I am working on the MERN stack.
 I have developed some good-quality projects.
-You can visit my GitHub profile to get my source codes.
 I also have good knowledge of Object-Oriented Programming and Programming problem-solving.

 <br />